5/5

 Forest cover: The research by the United Nations Food and Agriculture Organization suggested that the Asia-Pacific region would gain about 6,000 km2 (2,300 sq mi) of the forest by 2008.
 It is a significant change from the 13,000 km2 (5,000 sq mi) net loss of forest each year in the 1990s.
 It was possible mostly due to China’s massive reforestation effort, which was taken into consideration after the 1998 Yangtze River floods.

+Wildlife: The region was known for its rich biodiversity; it is home to 6,388 species of plants, which belong to 238 families and 1508 genera.
+57 percent of these plant species are endangered.
+Surrounding the Three Gorges Dam, the forested area in the region has dropped from 20% in 1950 to less than 10% as of 2002.
 The region also provides habitats to hundreds of terrestrial and freshwater animal species.
 Freshwater fish are more severely affected by dams due to changes in the water temperature and flow regime.
 Many other fish are hurt by the turbine blades of the hydroelectric plants as well.
 The Yangtze River basin is home to 361 different fish species, and also accounts for 25% of all endangered freshwater fish species in China, therefore it is especially detrimental to the ecosystem of the region.
 Other aquatic species have been endangered as well, especially the baiji, or Chinese river dolphin, which is now extinct.
 Likewise, the Chinese paddlefish is also believed to be extinct due to the dam.

 Terrestrial impact: NASA, in 2010 reported that the shift of water mass stored by the dams could potentially increase the length of the Earth’s day by 0.06 microseconds and could have an impact on Earth’s form as well.